secretnodes/secretnodes.org/docs/secret-warrant-canary.md

 from any authorities, whether formal or informal.

-6. We have not received any court orders, gag orders, or other similar orders from the United States Government or any other Governments.
+6. We have not received any court orders, gag orders, or other similar orders from the SEC, the United States Government, or any other Government Organizations.

 7. We have not received any government subpoenas.